Programming-PH/nodejs-boilerplate/README.md

 # A NodeJs Project Kickstarter Biolerplate
 Clean, minimalistic boilerplate to start your NodeJs project.
+It helps you structure your file in a more conventional way.

 NodeJS is far too powerful to be limited to just running your website.
 Whether building a website, communicating with the database or writing a script to automate a file process, you can't go wrong with NodeJS.